MediaComem/comem-devmobil/subjects/angular/README.md

 ## Summary

-Get started with and understand the basics of [Angular][angular], the JavaScript front-end web application framework.
+Get started with and understand the basics of [Angular][angular], a JavaScript front-end web application framework.

 This tutorial is a condensed version of Angular's [Tour of Heroes][angular-tour-of-heroes] tutorial and some of its [Developer Guide][angular-guide], which you should both read to gain a deeper understanding of Angular.